Trevor Story Preview, Player Props: Red Sox vs. Nationals

-On Wednesday, Trevor Story (on the back of going 0-for-3) and the Boston Red Sox face the Washington Nationals, whose starting pitcher will be MacKenzie Gore.
-First pitch is at 7:05 PM ET.
+The Boston Red Sox and Trevor Story, who went 0-for-4 last time in action, battle Patrick Corbin and the Washington Nationals at Nationals Park, Thursday at 4:05 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Nationals.
+In his previous game he had a hitless showing (0-for-4) against the Nationals.

 Trevor Story Game Info & Props vs. the Nationals